 Bubby’s from New York is famous for its hearty slices of apple pies stuffed with 15 whole apples and cherries from Michigan.
 Wonder what the folks from Hasegawa might have to say about the Whiskey Apple Pie!

-Erick South – Finally, authentic Southern Indian Cuisine!
+Erick South – Authentic Southern Indian Cuisine at Yaesu Depachika

 If you fancy something spicy, there’s Erick South which dishes up (as far as we could tell, authentic smelling) Southern Indian curry, which is less thick than the northern Indian variety, but not any less tasty.
 For the summer, you can try the cold tuna curry…(a departure from authentic to the adventurous).